Zncl2222/ToDoList_Django/README.md

 # Todolist_Django
-This is a todolist app made by Django, HTML, javascript and ajax.
+This is a todolist app made by python django, HTML, javascript and ajax.